Britain's bankers to face annual checks under draft laws

 A proposal for a new licensing regime, put forward by the opposition Labour party, unexpectedly won the support of lawmakers in the upper house of British parliament by a narrow margin of five votes on Tuesday.
 The government voted against the proposal.

-As a result, laws to toughen up professional standards in banking could now include an annual assessment of an individual against “minimum thresholds of competence” and a recognized code of conduct.
+As a result, laws to toughen up professional standards in banking could now include an annual assessment of an individual against “minimum thresholds of competence” and a recognised code of conduct.

 The government said the change would not noticeably improve standards and would add to banks’ regulatory burden.
 Finance Minister George Osborne could yet try to overturn the proposal before it becomes law.